Table of Contents

 The days of professional radio officers operating radio equipment on ships are long gone.
 Holding GMDSS installation, any deck officer with a General Operator Certificate (GOC) and a license can use the GMDSS equipment and make radio conversations when necessary.

-Mariners must understand the purpose of GMDSS equipment and perform the necessary maintenance on board the vessel to function properly and effectively in an emergency.
+Mariners must understand the purpose of GMDSS equipment and perform the necessary maintenance on board the vessel to function correctly and effectively in an emergency.

 Every navigating officer responsible for it should regularly conduct weekly and monthly tests on all GMDSS equipment without failure.
 We must know that it is our only best friend in an emergency at sea.